sheldon-wright/blog/content/blog/RHCSA-Networking-Lab/index.md

 add a line containing the following

-`10.0.2.15 rhscsa.example.com` to the end of your `/etc/hosts` file
+`10.0.2.15 rhscsa.example.com` to the end of the file

 **Save and quit**